abbiedaniel/salesforce-maintenance/PD1-Notes.md

     - Standard and custom objects are built declaratively and used to organize the data we store in the org.
   - Apex:
     - Apex objects are developed programmatically and used to organize reusable methods and variables.

+- **Apex Use Cases**
+	- Implement a web service, email service, complex validation over multilple objects and complex business processes
+   	- Execute server-side logic for a custom Lightning component

 - **Constructor**
-	- located near the top of the class
+	- Located near the top of the class
- 	- best practice to include a constructor with no arguments
+ 	- Best practice to include a constructor with no arguments
+  	- Constructor is invoked when it's apex class is initialized
-  	- you will likely need to assign ```this.arg = arg;```
+  	- You will likely need to assign ```this.arg = arg;```

 - **Instantiation**